School of Arts and Sciences

 Gender studies is the exploration of issues and ideas related to all aspects of gender, including the social construction of gender, masculinity, intersectionality, and the women's rights movement.
 Gender studies is interdisciplinary, drawing on the work from many other academic disciplines including sociology, psychology, political science, history, philosophy, and English.

-Westminster College offers a minor in Gender Studies, an interdisciplinary academic field that has produced some of the most influential and groundbreaking cultural theory.
+Gender Studies is an interdisciplinary academic field that has produced some of the most influential and groundbreaking cultural theory.
 Most of gender studies scholarship engages cross-cultural approaches to gender and explores how gender intersects with class, race, ethnicity, and sexual orientation.
-While integrating the examination of gender with various fields of study, the minor features different theories of feminist and masculinity studies.
-Some courses focus exclusively on women or on men, while others focus on broader issues relevant to both women and men.
-The minor is based on an inclusive framework that encourages and supports an emphasis on issues of race, ethnicity, sexual orientation, class, and culture.